adamkugelman/data_bootcamp_final_project/README.md

 # data_bootcamp_final_project

-This project was completed by insert full name here in partial fulfilment of ECON-GB.2313, Data Bootcamp, Summer 2019.
+This project was completed by Adam Kugelman in partial fulfilment of ECON-GB.2313, Data Bootcamp, Summer 2019.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have:
 Clearly acknowledged the work and efforts of others when submitting written work as our own.